cdondrup/PetriNetPlans/PNPros/ROS_bridge/pnp_ros/README.md

         return
 ```

 Have to be implementd to send fedback to your planning node.
-They will be triggered when the PNP reaches a fail or goald state, repsectively.
+They will be triggered when the PNP reaches a fail or goal state, repsectively.
+In this example they simply print the state but using a real planner, they might trigger replanning or similar.